dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 ## Native Intel iGPUs

-**Ivy Bridge i3/5/7-3XXX Highest Supported OS: Current/Catalina**
+**Ivy Bridge i3/5/7-3XXX Highest Supported OS: Catalina**

-Regarding the HD 4000, it's completely native with Catalina.
-The HD 2500 on the other hand only has partial support in Mojave for quick sync features as hardware acceleration is [unsupported](https://olarila.com/forum/viewtopic.php?t=7714) so you will need a compataible dGPU for display purposes.
-Intial supported introduced with macOS 10.8
+Regarding the HD 4000, it's completely native with Catalina(Though no longer supported with macOS 11: Big Sur).
+The HD 2500 on the other hand only has partial support in Mojave for quick sync features as hardware acceleration is [unsupported](https://olarila.com/forum/viewtopic.php?t=7714) so you will need a compatible dGPU for display purposes.
+Initial supported introduced with macOS 10.8

 Supported iGPUs: